|West Valley College||

 Quiz questions will be drawn from the assigned textbook for the week.
 Questions for the Midterm and Final exams will be drawn from both the lectures and the readings.
-You can take practice quizzes at the publisher's web page for the assigned chapters http://highered.mcgraw-hill.com/sites/0073385468/student_view0/index.html.
 Once you take the quiz, the system will give you an immediate score; however, you can only fully review your quiz for the correct answers once the quiz period is complete (i.e., at the end of the week).

 IF A PROBLEM OCCURS: Students are encouraged not to wait until the last day to take a quiz (which will be available for the entire week).
 If a problem occurs with the system or your computer (and let's face it - such problems DO occur from time to time), contact me ASAP.
 I will help you solve the problem.
 If, however, you wait until the final day (or worse, the final hours) and a problem arises, I cannot guarantee that I will be able to help you before the deadline (you take that risk upon yourself by waiting so long to take the quiz).

 Your two lowest scored quizzes (which includes a missed quiz scored as zero) that are dropped will be added back into your total score as Extra Credit.
 The incentive here is to take ALL of the quizzes (not just the 14 required) and do the best you can on them all.

 You will write and submit one 3-4 page paper on Ellen Schrecker's book The Age of McCarthyism.
 More details about the paper can be found by clicking on the Paper Topic link on the Lectures page.

 Every one to two weeks a threaded discussion will be posted.
-Click on the Discussions icon on the Angel page under Lessons, read the topic statement, and then post your comments.
+Click on the Discussions icon in the navigation bar, read the topic statement, and then post your comments.
 You may respond to the instructor's statement or any other comment made by other students.
 You must participate in each of these discussions in order to receive credit for your participation.
-More instructions are posted on Angel.
+More instructions are posted on Canvas.

 Course Requirements Grading Policy: Grades are awarded on a Standard Scale: